lukas-buergi/km-stat/README.md

 km-stat: arms export statistics
 ===============================

-This project is intended to help fight against arms exports.
+This project is intended to provide accurate and accessible information about arms exports.

 ## Documentation